 Capital International, Inc., the Fund's investment sub-adviser (the "Sub-Adviser"), will provide to Milliman Financial Risk Management LLC, the Fund's investment adviser ("Milliman"), a weighted list of those common stocks of companies that the Sub-Adviser believes can provide long-term growth of capital (the "Investable Universe").
 The Investable Universe may include common stocks of smaller capitalization companies.
 The Fund will invest in some or all of the common stocks contained in the Investable Universe.
-The Fund may also gain exposure to the Investable Universe by purchasing over-the-counter ("OTC") options and/or exchange-traded options on the common stocks contained in the Investable Universe may also include cash or cash equivalents, such as money market instruments, which may be included in the Fund's portfolio if Milliman believes those investments will help achieve the Fund's investment objective.
+The Fund may also gain exposure to the Investable Universe by purchasing over-the-counter ("OTC") options and/or exchange-traded options on the common stocks contained in the Investable Universe and/or the indices or exchange-traded funds ("ETFs") representing those common stocks.
+The Investable Universe may also include cash or cash equivalents, such as money market instruments, which may be included in the Fund's portfolio if Milliman believes those investments will help achieve the Fund's investment objective.